exercism/python/exercises/raindrops/README.md

 # Raindrops

-In this variant of the children's game [Fizz Buzz](https://en.wikipedia.org/wiki/Fizz_buzz) -- which has often been used as a screening exercise in technical job interviews -- your task is to convert an _integer_ into a _string_ that contains raindrop sounds corresponding to certain factors.
-A factor is a smaller number that evenly divides into a larger, the simplest way to test if a one number is a factor of another is to use the [modulo operation](https://en.wikipedia.org/wiki/Modulo_operation), which in Python is represented by the `%` operator.
+Your task is to convert a number into a string that contains raindrop sounds corresponding to certain potential factors.
+A factor is a number that evenly divides into another number, leaving no remainder.
+The simplest way to test if a one number is a factor of another is to use the [modulo operation](https://en.wikipedia.org/wiki/Modulo_operation).

-The rules of `raindrops` are quite simple; if a given **number**:
+The rules of `raindrops` are that if a given number:

-- has 3 as a factor, add 'Pling' to the result string.
+- has 3 as a factor, add 'Pling' to the result.
-- has 5 as a factor, add 'Plang' to the result string.
+- has 5 as a factor, add 'Plang' to the result.
-- has 7 as a factor, add 'Plong' to the result string.
+- has 7 as a factor, add 'Plong' to the result.
-- _does not_ have any of 3, 5, or 7 as a factor, the result string should be the digits of **number**.
+- _does not_ have any of 3, 5, or 7 as a factor, the result should be the digits of the number.

 ## Examples